proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``
   | *Allowed values:* ``always | indices_primary_active | indices_all_active``

-  Allow to control when rebalancing will happen based on the total state of all the indices shards in the cluster.
-Defaulting to ``indices_all_active`` to reduce chatter during initial :ref:`recovery <glossary-shard-recovery>`.
+  Defines when rebalancing will happen based on the total state of all the indices shards in the cluster.

+  Defaults to ``indices_all_active`` to reduce chatter during initial :ref:`recovery <glossary-shard-recovery>`.

 .. _cluster.routing.allocation.cluster_concurrent_rebalance: